 The council's Sustainable Development team takes the lead on carbon reduction from local authority operations including council offices and community buildings, schools, leisure centres, transport and street lighting.

-The London Borough of Tower Hamlets Carbon Management Plan, developed in 2009, commits the council to a 60 per cent reduction in CO2 emissions by 2020 (on 2007 levels).
+The London Borough of Tower Hamlets Carbon Management Plan, developed in 2009 and refreshed and updated in 2016, commits the council to a 60 per cent reduction in CO2 emissions by 2020 (on 2007 levels).
 You can download a copy of the plan.
-The plan was updated in 2013 to include a comprehensive roadmap to achieving this target and setting out a number of key carbon reduction projects.
+The plan was updated in 2016 to include a comprehensive roadmap to achieving this target and setting out a number of key carbon reduction projects.